Jamie McGonigle: Derry City

 McGonigle then signed for Derry City on 29 June 2021 for a rumoured fee of £35,000.
 McGonigle made his Derry City debut in a 2–0 win over Waterford on 2 July 2021 at the Ryan McBride Brandywell Stadium.
 McGonigle netted his first goal for the club in a 3–0 win over Drogheda United a month later.
 He netted a crucial goal in a 2–1 win over Dundalk in the final game of the season which secured a 4th-place finish and European football for his side.
 Ahead of the 2022 season, McGonigle was handed the number 9 shirt.
 On 25 February 2022, McGonigle became the first Derry player since Alex Krstic in 1986 to score in 5 games in a row for Derry City in a 2–1 victory in injury time against Shamrock Rovers.
 On 18 March 2022, he signed a new contract with the club until the end of the 2025 season.
 McGonigle also bagged his first hat-trick for Derry in a 7–1 victory against UCD on 22 April 2022.
 He was named League of Ireland Player of the Month for April 2022 after scoring 5 goals in the month.
+On 2 January 2024, he was sold for an undisclosed fee, after scoring 28 goals in 92 appearances across all competitions during his time with the club.

+Return to Coleraine

+On 2 January 2024, McGonigle returned to his former club Coleraine Ona three-and-a-half year contract for an undisclosed fee.

+Sligo Rovers loan

+On 6 July 2026, he was loaned out to bottom of the table League of Ireland Premier Division club Sligo Rovers until the end of their season, with the goal of keeping them in the division through their relegation battle.
+On 1 September 2026, his loan deal was cut short after 6 appearances for the club.

+Limavady United loan

+On 1 September 2026, he signed for NIFL Premiership side Limavady United on a season-long loan.